Israel scraps plan to expel African migrants

 The government originally announced a plan under which it would present migrants with $3,500 (2,800 euros) and the opportunity to leave on their own accord, or face indefinite imprisonment with eventual forced expulsion.

-In early April, Prime Minister Benjamin Netanyahu agreed to cancel the plan, saying a new agreement with the UN would allow migrants to be transferred to "developed countries like Canada, Germany or Italy".
+In early April, Netanyahu agreed to cancel the plan, saying a new agreement with the UN would allow 16,000 migrants to be transferred to "developed countries like Canada, Germany or Italy".

+In exchange, Israel would give residency to an equal number of migrants.

-But he cancelled that plan several hours later, after caving to pressure from his right-wing base.
+But the premier cancelled the plan several hours later, after caving to pressure from his right-wing base.

 Human rights groups have long condemned Israel for its immigration policy and treatment of Africans seeking asylum.